-Financial liabilities at amortised cost These liabilities are subsequently measured at amortised cost using the effective interest method.
+Financial liabilities at amortised cost

+These liabilities are subsequently measured at amortised cost using the effective interest method.
 Interest expense is recognised in profit or loss.
-The liabilities include trade and other payables (refer to Note 7).
+The liabilities include trade and other payables.

 Any gains or losses arising on the derecognition are included in profit or loss in other operating income/expense.

-Financial liabilities at fair value through profit or loss These liabilities are subsequently measured at fair value.
-Net fair value gains and losses, including any interest expense are recognised in profit or loss (Note 6).
-The Company manages financial assets and liabilities on the basis of its net exposure to market risks and credit risk, and therefore offsets the fair value adjustments in the Statement of Profit or Loss and Other Comprehensive Income.
+Financial liabilities at fair value through profit or loss

+These liabilities are subsequently measured at fair value.
+The liabilities consist of preference shares classified as other financial liabilities (Note 7).
+The Company manages financial liabilities on the basis of its net exposure to market risks, and therefore offsets the fair value adjustments in the Statement of Profit or Loss and Other Comprehensive Income when permissible.